zwubbena/hb2-rdspd-funding/README.md

 #### 📜 Business Rule
 **BR-006: Minimum Total Allocation Requirement**
-> The total program funding must meet a statutory minimum of $35,000,000 annually per TEC §48.315(b).
+> The total program funding must meet a statutory minimum of $35,000,000 annually.
 If the total base funding falls below this threshold, an upward adjustment is required to bridge the funding gap.

 **BR-007: Upward Adjustment Trigger**
 > An upward adjustment shall only be applied when the total base funding is less than or equal to the minimum allocation.
 The adjustment amount equals the difference between the minimum allocation and the total base funding.